SuperM7-com/arkos-docs/docs/guide/accessing-the-express-app.md

 ## Conclusion

-Accessing the Express app in Arkos gives you the flexibility to extend and customize your application beyond the framework's built-in features.
-Whether you need to configure views, set up WebSockets, or apply Express-specific settings, Arkos provides multiple ways to work with the underlying Express instance while still benefiting from its streamlined API development experience.
+Accessing the Express app and HTTP server in Arkos gives you the flexibility to extend and customize your application beyond the framework's built-in features.
+Whether you need to configure views, set up WebSockets, or apply Express-specific settings, Arkos provides multiple ways to work with the underlying Express instance and HTTP server while still benefiting from its streamlined API development experience.

-Remember to consider the timing of your Express configurations relative to Arkos's initialization process to ensure your application behaves as expected.
+Remember to consider the timing of your Express configurations relative to Arkos's initialization process and understand how the `port` configuration affects server creation.
+When you need the HTTP server to be created automatically by Arkos, specify a port; when you need complete control over server creation, set `port: undefined` and create your own server.